pmb59/AMRISS/README.md

 # AMR @ ISS

-Deep learning-based detection of Antimicrobial Resistance at the International Space Station
+### Deep learning-based detection of Antimicrobial Resistance at the International Space Station

+This repository contains scripts for the analysis of Antimicrobial Resistance (AMR) on metagenome-assembled genomes and ISS Microbial Tracking-1 (MT-1) datasets.

 #### Preprint
 https://doi.org/10.1101/2022.02.07.479455